mailejoe/mailejoe-api/docs/Migrations.md

 New migrations can be created by running the following command:

 ```
-npm run typeorm -- migration:create -n MIGRATION_NAME
+npm run migration:create MIGRATION_NAME
 ```

 Where MIGRATION_NAME is the name of the migration.
 Please use the following syntax when creating migrations.
 Only use hyphens and lowercase letters in names.

 - New tables should be: 'create-<tablename>'
 - Table modifications should be: 'update-<tablename>'
-- Index creations should be: 'index-<tablename>'
+- Only applying index creations/modifications should be: 'index-<tablename>'
-- Data population should be: 'add-<tablename>'
+- Only adding data should be: 'add-<tablename>'

+### Creating a Seed